101st Day of School Ideas

-This past week we celebrated our 101st Day of School.
-In the past, I’ve always done the 100th day of school, but I wanted to do something different this year!
+That year I began hosting a 101st Day of School celebration— Dalmatian Style!
+And boy was it fun!
 I invited my students to dress like Dalmatians!
 Here are a few of those precious babies all dressed up!

 Getting Everything Set Up